Raphael Fishing Company

-The Raphaël Fishing Company Ltd is a Mauritian fishing company incorporated on 7 July 1927 in Port Louis, Mauritius.
-It is the second oldest commercial company in Mauritius, after Mauritius Commercial Bank (1828).
+The Raphaël Fishing Company Ltd is a Mauritian fishing company incorporated as Company C404 on 7th July 1927 in Port Louis, Mauritius.
+Company C404 is the oldest continuously registered commercial company in Mauritius on record.

 The company is a fisheries company which is notable under common law for having set legal precedent in the conversion of its -year old unlimited jouissance (permanent lease/999-year lease) into a permanent grant by the UK Privy Council in 2008 giving it title to thirteen islands known as The Thirteen Islands of St Brandon in the Indian Ocean on the isolated archipelago of the Cargados Carajos shoals.

 Fishing operations

 Raphael Fishing Company has resident fishermen and fishing stations on the Cargados Carajos shoals.
 The company provides support, victuals and infrastructure to sustain fishing and associated activities from fishing stations in St Brandon and through offices in Port Louis.

 Fishing operations are artisanal, being carried out by about forty fishermen in teams of two using hand lines in fibre glass pirogues.
 Nets are illegal in St Brandon.

 The company's primary ships in 2022 were MV Albatross and MV Fregate which were specially designed and commissioned in 2017 to transport fish, supplies and personnel between fishing stations in St. Brandon and Port Louis (a distance of approximately 469 km), where the fish is sold immediately upon arrival.